mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-intro.md

 ---
-title: in action introduction to config controller
+title: config controller in action
 date: 2022-02-14
 tags: [gcp, kubernetes, security]
-description: let's see with config controller how we could build a secure platform by deploying gcp resources via kubernetes manifests
+description: let's see with config controller how we could build a secure platform allowing to deploy gcp resources via kubernetes manifests
 aliases:
-    - /config-controller-intro/
     - /config-controller/
 ---
 [In August 2021](https://cloud.google.com/blog/products/containers-kubernetes/anthos-config-management-config-controller-available-on-gke), Anthos Config Management (ACM) got a new feature called Config Controller, a hosted service to provision and orchestrate Google Cloud resources.